What Is The Average Retainer Fee For A Divorce Lawyer?

 Let’s take a brief look at each of these factors in turn.

 A more experienced lawyer will generally charge more for their services than a less experienced one.
-This is because they better understand the law and are more likely to get the case resolved quickly and efficiently.
+This is because they better understand the law and are more likely to resolve the case quickly and efficiently.

 A more complex divorce case will generally require more work from the lawyer, which means they will charge more for their services.
 This could include many assets to split, disagreements over child custody, or complicated financial arrangements.